These are the best deals on brands like Apple, Samsung, Dyson and more for Prime Big Deal Days

 Image credit: Amazon

-- Shark: Save the best for last, as the number one vacuum brand on the market is holding massive sales on its best upright cleaners out there, including up to 32% off the Shark Navigator Lift-Away and purifiers.
+- Shark: Save the best for last, as the number one vacuum brand on the market is holding massive sales on its best upright cleaners out there, including up to 32% off the Shark Navigator Lift-Away and up to 45% off air purifiers.

 - Bissell: So.
 Many.
 Carpets.
 Cleaned.
 Bissell is the king when it comes to clean-ups, and their vacuums are must-haves at up to 20% off.
 Don't forget to cast your eye to the cute Amazon bestseller in Bissell's Little Carpet Cleaner.

 - Le Creuset: The perfect gift for any new household, Le Creuset is having sales of up to 40% for its Dutch ovens and cookware.
-Early deals abound, but check back in on Prime Big Deal Days for even more Le Creuset savings, and definitely cast your eyes toward the exclusive Signature Round Dutch Oven at 25% off.
+Early deals abound, but check back in on Prime Big Deal Days for even more Le Creuset savings, and definitely cast your eyes toward the exclusive Enameled Cast Iron Chef's Oven at 38% off.

-- Philips and Philips Sonicare: Whether it be smart locks, toothbrushes, water toothpicks, or shavers, Philips has got all the home products you might need with never-before-seen sales up to 50% off.
+- Philips and Philips Sonicare: Whether it be smart locks, toothbrushes, or shavers, Philips has got all the home products you might need with never-before-seen sales up to 50% off.

 - iRobot: Your favorite little helper is back, with up to 42% off all robot vacuums, making your house cleaner, effortlessly.